-In this case it refers to UserForm, but if we was to write our code on a Sheet, that it would refer to that.
+In this case, it refers to UserForm, but if we were to write our code on a Sheet, that it would refer to that.

 Create User-Feedback MessageBox

-Here might be subservient to inform the user what happened to the input data, so with the help of the MsgBox command we can write a massage out for him.
+Here might be subservient to inform the user what happened to the input data, so with the help of the MsgBox command, we can write a message out for him.

-At this time on the popup massage window there should be only one OK button (vbOKOnly parameter) but of course with the help of the other parameters of the MsgBox we can tune this to our liking.
+At this time on the popup message window, there should be only one OK button (vbOKOnly parameter) but of course, with the help of the other parameters of the MsgBox, we can tune this to our liking.

 MsgBox “Stored!”, vbOKOnly